Samurai Shodown II: Critical

-Samurai Shodown II made GameSpot's list of the greatest games of all time and EGMs list of top ten cult classics.
+Samurai Shodown II made GameSpots list of the greatest games of all time and EGMs list of top ten cult classics.
 It was also ranked as the 18th best arcade game of the 1990s by Complex.
 Retro Gamer included it among top ten Neo Geo games: "With its beautiful graphics, silky smooth animation and eclectic character roster, the second part of SNKs Samurai Shodown series is easily its best.
 The 202-meg cart featured new fighters, glorious backdrops and even slicker controls than the impressive original.
 A massive arcade success, Samurai Shodown II was a fantastic two-fingered salute to Capcom and proved that SNKs style and ambition knew no bounds.
 It certainly lacks the depth of later games in the series, but for sheer fun and accessibility Samurai Shodown II is without equal.
 A truly monumental fighter that still plays brilliantly today."
 In 2008, they gave the XBLA re-release a review score of 91%.
 In 2019, Game Informer ranked it as the 9th best fighting game of all time.

 According to Retro Gamer, "this incredible game proved that SNK was willing and able to challenge genre conventions and go toe to toe with Capcom in the fighting game arena.
 The heated competition between the two companies would last through the decade and beyond as both companies tried to out-innovate each other with each new release."
 The game's awkward Engrish text intro has often been commented on.
 Chad Okada (Game Lord) stated that efforts to localize the text were stunted as the small profit earned from Neo Geo home versions was not considered worth the time and money needed to fix translation errors.